-On October 31, 2018, we acquired the debit card processing, ATM Managed Services, and Money Pass® surcharge-free network of Elan Financial Services, a unit of U.S. Bancorp, for approximately \$660 million including post-closing working capital adjustments, estimated contingent consideration related to earn-out provisions and future payments under a transition services agreement in excess of fair value.
+On October 31, 2018, we acquired the debit card processing, ATM Managed Services, and Money Pass[®] surcharge-free network of Elan Financial Services, a unit of U.S. Bancorp, for approximately \$659 million including post-closing working capital adjustments, estimated contingent consideration related to earnout provisions and future payments under a transition services agreement in excess of fair value.
 We funded this acquisition by utilizing existing availability under our revolving credit facility.

 On January 16, 2019, we announced that we had entered into a definitive merger agreement to acquire First Data in an all-stock transaction for an equity value of approximately \$22 billion as of the announcement.
-The transaction is expected to close during the second half of 2019, subject to customary closing conditions and regulatory approvals.
+Fiserv and First Data have received the final required regulatory approvals and non-objections needed to complete the proposed acquisition.
+Subject to the satisfaction or waiver of the remaining customary contractual conditions set forth in the merger agreement, the parties expect to close the transaction on or about July 29, 2019.
 First Data is a global leader in commerce-enabling technology and solutions for merchants, financial institutions, and card issuers.

 In March 2018, we sold a 55% interest of our Lending Solutions business, retaining 45% ownership interests in two joint ventures.
 We received gross sale proceeds of \$419 million from the transactions.
-In addition, in January 2018, we completed the sale of the retail voucher business acquired in our 2017 acquisition of Monitise for proceeds of £37 million (\$50 million).
+In addition, in January 2018, we completed the sale of the retail voucher business acquired in our 2017 acquisition of Monitise plc for proceeds of £37 million (\$50 million).